doingandlearning/playwright-aug-14-2024/readme.md

 1. **Running and Debugging Tests**

    - Running tests in different browsers
-   - Running tests in headless mode
+   - Running tests in headed mode
    - Debugging Playwright tests using VSCode (--ui or --debug)
    - Troubleshooting common issues
    - What about those flaky tests! (retry mechanism, increase timeout, waitForSelector)